ASKurz/my_blog_old/content/bookdown/_index.md

 * [*Applied Longitudinal Data Analysis in brms and the tidyverse*, version 0.0.1](https://bookdown.org/content/4253/) is a translation of the examples and figures from Singer and Willett's classic [*Applied longitudinal data analysis: Modeling change and event occurrence*](https://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780195152968.001.0001/acprof-9780195152968).
 Caution: this project is in the very early stages.

-* [*Doing Bayesian Data Analysis in brms and the tidyverse*, version 0.3.0](https://bookdown.org/content/3686) is a translation of the code from the second edition of John K. Kruschke's [*Doing Bayesian Data Analysis*](https://sites.google.com/site/doingbayesiandataanalysis/).
+* [*Doing Bayesian data analysis in brms and the tidyverse*, version 0.3.0](https://bookdown.org/content/3686) is a translation of the code from the second edition of John K. Kruschke's [*Doing Bayesian Data Analysis*](https://sites.google.com/site/doingbayesiandataanalysis/).

 * [*Recoding Introduction to Mediation, Moderation, and Conditional Process Analysis*, version 1.1.0](https://bookdown.org/ajkurz/recoding_Hayes_2018/) is a translation of the code from the second edition of Andrew F. Hayes's [*Introduction to Mediation, Moderation, and Conditional Process Analysis*](http://afhayes.com/introduction-to-mediation-moderation-and-conditional-process-analysis.html).

-* [*Statistical Rethinking with brms, ggplot2, and the tidyverse*, version 1.1.0](https://bookdown.org/content/3890) is a translation of the code from the first edition of Richard McElreath's [*Statistical rethinking*](http://xcelab.net/rm/statistical-rethinking/).
+* [*Statistical rethinking with brms, ggplot2, and the tidyverse*, version 1.2.0](https://bookdown.org/content/3890) is a translation of the code from the first edition of Richard McElreath's [*Statistical rethinking*](http://xcelab.net/rm/statistical-rethinking/).

-* [*Statistical Rethinking with brms, ggplot2, and the tidyverse: Second edition*, version 0.0.3](https://bookdown.org/content/4857) is a translation of the code from the second edition of Richard McElreath's [*Statistical rethinking*](http://xcelab.net/rm/statistical-rethinking/).
+* [*Statistical Rethinking with brms, ggplot2, and the tidyverse: Second edition*, version 0.0.3.1](https://bookdown.org/content/4857) is a translation of the code from the second edition of Richard McElreath's [*Statistical rethinking*](http://xcelab.net/rm/statistical-rethinking/).
+Caution: this project is in the very early stages.

 I make periodic updates to these projects, which are reflected in their version numbers.
 These resources are now and will always be freely available to all.
 In all cases, however, these should be considered as supplements to the original source material.